kidozen/kido-xamarin/README.md

 ##
 To get Your Credentials Register in [kidozen.com](http://kidozen.com).

-##    Get the Windows SDK
+##    Get the Xamarin SDK
 ##
-Minimum requirements for using the KidoZen SDK for Windows are:
+Minimum requirements for using the KidoZen SDK for Xamarin are:

 - Xamarin Studio 4.0.12 (build 3)